-Central Government is reforming the way the Three Waters (drinking water, stormwater and wastewater) are delivered to New Zealanders.
+Central Government is reforming the way water services (drinking water, stormwater and wastewater) are delivered to New Zealanders.
 Taituarā is committed to working with councils to support the transition, and ensure councils can deliver well-being outcomes for their communities.

 Latest information from the Government

-You can find the latest news and details about the Three Waters Reform Programme on the Department of Internal Affairs website.
+You can find the latest news and details about the Water Services Reform Programme on the Department of Internal Affairs website.

 There is also this website designed for a wider public audience.